 Līdz 1972.gadam Šrilanka bija Ceilona, salu valsts Dienvidāzijā.

 Ne velti Šrilanka tiek saukta par “Indijas okeāna pērli”- tā ir neliela, taču bagātīgi apveltīta ar dabas resursiem.
 Tēja tiek audzēta augstkalnu Ceilonas plantācijās, kuras ir vienas no tīrākajām vietām pasaulē.

 In the tea province of Dumbula, tea shrubs grow at 3500-5000 feet above sea level.
-The tea leaf in this region is fine, with orange hues, with a distinctly aromatic bouquet of flavors.
+The tea leaf in this region is thin, with an orange hue and distinctly aromatic flavor bouquets.

-Between 2000-4000 ft above sea level tea bushes grow in the Kandy region.
+Between 2000 and 4000 ft above sea level tea bushes grow in the Kandy region.
 It is famous for the first tea plantations established in this country.

-Tea from the province of Uva is recognized throughout the world, a very delicate bouquet distinguishing it from any other.
-In this region, tea shrubs are grown at 3000-5000 feet above sea level.
+Tea from the Uva province is recognized throughout the world.
+A very delicate bouquet distinguishing it from any other.
+In this region, tea shrubs grow at 3000-5000 feet above sea level.

 Uda, the central province of Pussellawa, is located between Kandy, Nuwara Eliya, and Uves province.
-Tea gardens range from 3000-5000 feet above sea level.
-Compared to the Nuwara Eliya tea leaves, it is slightly darker, with a pinkish tinge.
+Tea gardens are located at 3000-5000 feet above sea level.
+Compared to the Nuwara Eliya tea leaves, it is slightly darker with a rosy tint.

 Nuwara Eliya tea bushes grow at 6,128 feet above sea level.
-This is the world’s finest tea leaf recognized by experts.
-When prepared it produces a greenish-yellow tint, and a delicate, golden hue.
+This is the world’s finest tea leaf which is also recognized by experts.
+When prepared it produces a greenish-yellow tint and a delicate, golden hue.